guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 </p>

 ## Animating the Cube
 Now that we have a plain, boring cube being rendered on the canvas, let's animate it.
-In order to do this we have to include time somewhere in our program, so we can perform changes to any of the cube's atrributes based on time.
+To do that we have to include the temporal dimension somewhere in our program, so we can perform changes to any of the cube's atrributes based on time.

-To do this we will use the DOM function [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), a method of the `window` interface that tells the browser to update its content before the next repaint.
+We can do that using the DOM function [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), a method of the `window` interface that tells the browser to update its content before the next repaint.
 This function takes a callback which performs the animation update, and passes it the current time measured in milliseconds since the moment the program started.
-The animation relies on the callback recursively calling `requestAnimationFrame` in order to keep the window content updated, and has to be triggered by calling `requestAnimationFrame` once.
+The animation relies on the callback to recursively call `requestAnimationFrame` in order to keep the window content updated, and has to be triggered by calling `requestAnimationFrame` once.

 In order to animate, first of all let's create the callback function `renderFrame(time)` that takes the current time as an argument.
-Then, let's scale down that time and use it perform a rotation to the cube.
-We can applay a rotation to the object's transform by calling `cubeMesh.rotation.set(angleX, angleY, angleZ)`.
+Then, let's scale down that time (remember it's measuerd in milliseconds) and use it perform a rotation to the cube.
+We can apply a rotation to the object's transform by calling `cubeMesh.rotation.set(angleX, angleY, angleZ)`.
 After that, let's render the `scene` and `camera` as we explained before, and finally let's call `requestAnimationFrame(renderFrame)` passing the callback as an argument.

 ```js
 function renderFrame(time){